All Episodes

 And that's why we relied on the Ethiopians.

-Gave him a lot of help, give them a lot of assistance, put in our special teams, but uh basically let said look, you either get rid of these guys now or they're gonna be all over you.
+Gave them a lot of help, give them a lot of assistance, put in our special teams, but basically said, look, you either get rid of these guys now or they're going to be all over you.

-There's a little part of Ethiopia that's uh uh a Muslim part that they had already the Islamists had already been trying to infiltrate and to foment insurrection against the Ethiopian government.
+There's a little part of Ethiopia that's a Muslim part that they had already, the Islamists had already been trying to infiltrate and to foment insurrection against the Ethiopian government.

 So the Ethiopian government said, okay, it's time we got in there and did the job, which they did.